What Karma Really Means (It's Not Cosmic Revenge)

 If karma has already been created, can it be undone?

-But "repentance" here doesn't mean a quick "I'm sorry."
-It has three components: recognizing what you did wrong, feeling genuine remorse (not just regret at getting caught), and committing to change.
-Without all three, it's not real repentance.
+But "repentance" here does not mean a quick "I am sorry."
+It has three components: recognizing what you did wrong, feeling genuine remorse (rather than regret at getting caught), and committing to change.
+Without all three, it is not real repentance.

 Why does this work?
-Buddhist philosophy offers an interesting answer: karma isn't a permanent stain on your soul.
-It's more like a pattern—a groove worn into your mind by repeated actions.
+Buddhist philosophy offers an interesting answer: karma is not a permanent stain on your soul.
+It works more like a pattern, a groove worn into your mind by repeated actions.
 Patterns can be changed.
-When you truly recognize a harmful pattern and commit to a new direction, you're literally rewiring the groove.
+When you truly recognize a harmful pattern and commit to a new direction, you are rewiring the groove.

 One Buddhist text uses a beautiful metaphor: "Karmic obstacles are like frost and dew; the sun of wisdom can eliminate them."
 Frost seems solid, but it dissolves instantly in sunlight.
 Similarly, karma that seems overwhelming can dissolve when met with clear awareness.